furushei/vector-python/README.md

 # Vector3D
 If you want to perform vector or matrix operation with Python, [numpy](http://www.numpy.org/) is a popular solution.
-However, in situations where numpy can not be used, this module will provide one of the alternative options.
+However, in situations where numpy can not be used, this module will offer one of the alternative options.

 ## Simple Usage
 ```python